 There are amazing mountainous parks and forests where you can ski, snowboard, hike, bike or camp, so you’ll have to be prepared for your trip.
 Leave you flip-flops at home and pack your hiking boots instead, backpacking Northern Utah will be a real adventure!

 Most people would have heard of Salt Lake City, the largest city in Utah, perhaps best known as the home to the headquarters of the Church of Jesus Christ of the Latter Day Saints – the Mormons.
-But what you may not realise is that while backpacking Northern Utah you can also see a national park brimming with dinosaur fossils, attractive historic towns, world-class skiing, alpine hiking with spectacular views, an island that is home to roaming buffalo and sun-scorched grasslands, cosy mountain villages and of course, the Great Salt Lake, the largest salt water lake in the western hemisphere.
+But what you may not realize is that while backpacking Northern Utah you can also see a lot more.

 Strolling the Historic 25th Street

 Historic 25th Street, once derided as Salt Lake City’s badass little sister, is now an attractive main street filled with unique stores, thriving restaurants, and cafes, all housed in beautifully restored brick buildings.
 Locals take pride in their lively street with regular festivals and a weekly Farmer’s Market.

 It is a vibrant and fun place to spend a Saturday morning in summer, with a variety of vendors selling locally made products and pretty much anything else you can think of.
 There are also food stalls and live music.
 25th Street should definitely be on your list while backpacking Northern Utah.

 Experiencing the Beauty of Antelope Island